Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Text Generation Tasks

 \subsection{Open-Ended Text Generation}

-\textbf{Task definition.} Open-Ended Text Generation (OETG) generates new text based on the previous context (prompt) so that the final output appears coherent and fluent \citep{LiHFL23}.
+\textbf{Task definition.} Open-Ended Text Generation (OETG) generates new text constrained by an existing source text (e.g., prompt) so that the final output appears coherent and fluent \citep{LiHFL23, HeZWK23a}.
 Applications of OETG range from open-domain response generation by AI assistants \citep{AchiamAAA24} to complex story generation \citep{LiangTLZ23}.

 \textbf{Main characteristics.} Compared to other text generation tasks like summarization, OETG provides more freedom during content generation due to the highly variable output length.
 For this, LMs that maximize the probability distribution over word sequences are used to generate fluent text.
 Conversely, human language mainly encompasses semantic and pragmatic characteristics beyond grammatical and syntactic rules \citep{GehrmannSR19a}.
-Nevertheless, the fluency of machine-generated text can mislead human judgments on the authorship of a text \citep{AdelaniMFN20}.
+Nevertheless, the fluency of machine-generated text can mislead human judgments of authorship \citep{AdelaniMFN20}.
+We note that some of the following tasks and sub-tasks may also be considered OETG in an LLM-prompted setup.
+Previous advances in instruction-following \citep{OuyangWJA22} have led to greater task unification under general-purpose systems like ChatGPT \citep{AchiamAAA24}.
+We will not reiterate the possibility of prompting an OETG system like ChatGPT \citep{AchiamAAA24} for each task.
+This is crucial for this review, as we focus on the task-specific modeling, datasets, and challenges.

-\textbf{Challenges.} Since the rise of LMs \citep{BrownMRS20b, DevlinCLT19a} and their capacity to produce fluent texts, other desired features emerged for OETG.
+\textbf{Challenges.} Since the modern days of LMs \citep{BrownMRS20b, DevlinCLT19a} and their capacity to produce fluent texts, other desired features emerged for OETG.
 As sequences generated by OETG systems can grow large, the risk of producing logical inconsistencies increases.
 This makes coherence a key challenge to solve in OETG \citep{GuanMFL21, LiangTLZ23}.
-In addition, due to their dependency on large training corpora, recent LMs are subject to bias, prejudice, and toxicity from human language.
+In addition, recent LMs are subject to bias, prejudice, and toxicity from human language.
 Thus, controlling attributes like sentiment \citep{Kawamae23, AdelaniMFN20, LiuSLS21} during OETG is an active research topic \citep{YangLLY23}.